ceri-num/lct-data-science/00-Basics/pds-01-program.md

 ---
 <!-- --------------------------------------------------------------- -->

-## Exercice: Search for User Groups
+## Exercice: Search for a User's Groups

 #### Create a command that take a user name in parameter <br /> and return (print) all its groups.